shiannn/AMMAI-Final-FG/README.md

       • --train_aug: add this if you train the model with this option.

       • --freeze_backbone: add this for inferring directly.
-(Do not add this if you want to fine-tune your model, you can only fine-tune models in task 2.)
+(Do not add this if you want to fine-tune your model, you should only fine-tune models in task 2.)

       There are two meta-test files: